YutianPang/DL_from_Scratch/GRU/src/ReadMe.txt

 Gated Recurrent Unit for text classification task

-Please make sure your local machine has a cuda capabile GPU to run this code.
+Please make sure your local machine has a cuda capable GPU to run this code.

 Here is the link for the dataset used in this demo.